 Nuttallanthus canadensis (L.) D.A.
 Sutton

-Other info. - This little plant is found in a handful of scattered Missouri counties, mostly south of the Missouri River.
+Other info. - This slender little plant is found in a handful of scattered Missouri counties, mostly south of the Missouri River.
 Its range in the continental U.S. is mostly within a wide band along the Gulf and Atlantic Coastal regions, with other scattered occurrences throughout the eastern half of the country.
 It can be identified in the field by its irregular blue flowers and its small thin leaves.
 The nectar-filled spur at the base of the flower is about as long as the calyx or only slightly longer.
 Another species, N. texanus (Scheele) D.A.
-Sutton, is similar but has larger flowers and the spur of the flower is much longer than the calyx.
+Sutton, is similar but has larger flowers with basal spurs much longer than the calyx.
 That species also tends to have more crowded inflorescences, whereas the inflorescence of N. canadensis is usually relatively open and sparse.
 The two species are sometimes difficult to distinguish and are sometimes found in mixed populations.